How Small Businesses Can Adapt to Changing Consumer Behavior

 More Online Ordering, Less In-Store Shopping

-Spending at brick-and-mortar retail is expected to decline 14% in 2020, with the pandemic accelerating the shift to online retail.
+Spending at brick-and-mortar retail is expected to decline 14% in 2020 due to the accelerated shift to online retail.
 Meanwhile, contactless, click-and-collect commerce like curbside pickup has been highly favored by consumers, with an overwhelming majority saying that businesses should continue offering these options moving forward.
 Overall, consumers have increased their reliance on digital technology.

 Changes to Purchasing Choices

-Due to shortages and changes in frequency of shopping trips during the pandemic, some consumers may have changed their purchasing choices.
+Due to shortages and changes in frequency of shopping trips in 2020, some consumers may have changed their purchasing choices.

 In an email interview with The Balance, Lars Perner, Assistant Professor of Clinical Marketing at the USC Marshall School of Business said, “People may have gotten out of the habit of buying certain things (such as fresh bagels), a behavior that may last after the crisis.”